“The Scream” by Edvard Munch

 “The Scream”

-Originally titled “The Scream of Nature,” it depicts a man who looks almost skeletal, standing on a bridge with both hands to his face, screaming.
+Originally titled “The Scream of Nature,” Munch depicts a man who looks almost skeletal, standing on a bridge with both hands to his face, screaming.
 Two figures look on in the background.
 The simplified forms, color, and perspective are all very typical of Munch’s style.

-Munch wrote in his diary his inspiration for this piece.
+Munch wrote in his diary about his inspiration for this piece.
 It reads, “I was walking down the road with two friends when the sun set; suddenly, the sky turned as red as blood.
 I stopped and leaned against the fence, feeling unspeakably tired.
 Tongues of fire and blood stretched over the bluish black fjord.
 My friends went on walking, while I lagged behind, shivering with fear.
 Then I heard the enormous, infinite scream of nature.”

 What Munch saw may have been the result of the eruption of a volcano in May 1883 on the island of Krakatoa in modern day Indonesia.
 The explosion was massive, and the results were felt worldwide.
 The fantastic red sunsets seen by Munch with his friends were likely caused by dispersal of gases into the atmosphere.
 Similar effects were reported as far as the United States, quite from its origination.

-Soon after its public exhibition, an art critic noticed the following graffiti written in pencil on the upper left-hand corner of the painting, “Can only have been painted by a madman”.
+Soon after its first public exhibition, an art critic noticed the following graffiti written in pencil on the upper left-hand corner of the painting, “Can only have been painted by a madman”.
 This was long thought to have been an act of vandalism by someone from the public.
 However, in 2021, new research showed that the inscription was written by Edvard Munch himself.

 For more on Edvard Munch, please visit his short biography here.